 Leah bailey-Argent - Life support & Product developer

 Over the years I have watched with awe the happiness and pain, the charity has caused.
-Sleepless nights but wonderful adventures.
-Taking on Steve for life is taking on Orphfund for life, and all of those gorgeous smiling children.
+Sleepless nights and wonderful adventures.
+Taking on Steve for life is taking on OrphFund for life, and all of those gorgeous smiling children.

 Danielle Knight - Project Development Manager Uganda

 Backpacking around the world gave me a complete understanding and appreciation for how lucky we are in first world countries.
 I have early memories of visiting family in Africa and even as a child I was uncomfortable and confused about the obvious divide, inequality and poverty.
 After volunteering with a small company in South Africa, I was disheartened and had given up hope of finding a genuine, authentic, grass roots charity and then I stumbled upon OrphFund.

 A few block purchases in Melbourne and some questions later - I signed up for the next volunteer trip.
 I didn't know anyone or much about what was involved but gut instinct counts for alot.
 I was excited about what OrphFund was doing and wanted to be part of it, and after following those instincts to Sierra Leone in 2013, my life has changed for the better.
 Seeing it operate on the ground, meeting the kids, getting to know Steve and what he stands for, I knew this was my kind of organisation and so I rustled up a team and headed to Uganda a few months later.